jhinmainksta/drone/docs/en/auto_setup.md

 - Connect to Wi-Fi and open the web interface ([this article](wifi.md)).

    After the first power-up, the network appears with a delay.
 You need to wait until the system is fully loaded.
-If the Clover network does not appear in the list of networks for a long time, reopen the window with the network selection.
+If the Drone network does not appear in the list of networks for a long time, reopen the window with the network selection.
 Then the list of networks will be updated.

-> **Hint** Now if you have connected to the Clover's Wi-Fi network, it is recommended to open the [local version of this guide](http://192.168.11.1/docs/ru/auto_setup.html), otherwise the links will not work.
+> **Hint** Now if you have connected to the Drone's Wi-Fi network, it is recommended to open the [local version of this guide](http://192.168.11.1/docs/ru/auto_setup.html), otherwise the links will not work.

 - Connect to Raspberry Pi via SSH.